Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Discussion

 \section{Discussion}

 We have introduced a scalable and conceptually simple method to distinguish between non-Markovian dynamics generated by nearby qubits in a quantum device, and those from an inaccessible bath.
-This contributes to the growing zoo of quantum characterisation, verification, and validation techniques, and yet satisfies a unique niche.
-Geometrically isolating non-Markovian sources across a device can inform various facets of the development process: the signals can warrant further investigation and inform the fabrication process; they can flag qubits to be given extra control attention; and they can be used in error-finding mechanisms for error-correction decoders.
+This contributes to the growing zoo of quantum benchmarking techniques, and yet satisfies a unique niche.
+Geometrically isolating non-Markovian sources across a device can inform various facets of the development process: the signals can warrant further investigation and inform the fabrication process; flag qubits to be given extra control attention; and be fed forward to error-correction decoders.